terraform-docs/terraform-docs/README.md

 autoload -U compinit && compinit
 ```

-To make this change permenant, the above commands can be added to your `~/.profile` file.
+To make this change permanent, the above commands can be added to your `~/.profile` file.

 ## Documentation